Microsoft/azure-docs.pt-pt/articles/iot-hub/iot-hub-python-python-file-upload.md

     python FileUpload.py
     ```

-2. A captura de tela a seguir mostra a saída do aplicativo FileUpload:
+2. A captura de tela a seguir mostra a saída do aplicativo **FileUpload** :

     ![Saída do aplicativo Simulated-Device](./media/iot-hub-python-python-file-upload/1.png)